 Online: Annotated electronic editions of the Maryland Annotated Code are available on Lexis (MD;CODE) and Westlaw (MD-STM-ANN for the official Michie/Lexis version; MD-ST-ANN for the West version).

-Lexis posts a free, unannotated electronic edition of the Code.
-Or you can use the General Assembly web site to pull articles or sections or search (choose "statutes" for the latest session).
+Lexis posts a free, unannotated online edition of the Code.
+Or you can use the General Assembly website to pull articles or sections or to search the Code.
 For better searching, use the unannotated edition on Westlaw (MD-STM for the official Michie/Lexis version; MD-ST for the West version) or LOIS.

 Historical Editions of the Maryland Code can be searched free (choose "statutes" for the latest session) back to 1996 on the General Assembly web site (select "statutes" for the relevant legislative session).
 In addition, historical annotated editions of the Code are available on Lexis back to 1991 (MD;MDARCH) and on Westlaw back to 1986 (e.g., MD-ST-ANN86 or MD-ST-93).